-Model 2 in table 11, is a controlled version of the interaction between foreign direct investments and government effectiveness.
-It indicates [Wald $\chi^2(6)$ = 105.54, p = < 0.01] which is significant at 0.01 level.
-The coefficient of determination ( $R^2$ = 0.5667) indicates a 56 per cent possibility of government effectiveness explaining the variations in FDI inflows.
-The coefficients for Government effectiveness, availability of natural resources and labour force (46.1511, p = 0.560; 0.1113, p = 0.965 and 0.0136, p = 0.535 respectively) were positive and non-significant but those of Imports (0.0671, p = < 0.01) were positive and significant.
-Exports produced (-0.0067, p = 0.772) negative and non-significant coefficients.
+Model 2 in Table 10, is a controlled version of the interaction between foreign direct investments and government effectiveness.
+It indicates (Wald $\chi^2[6] = 105.54$, P ≤ 0.01) which is significant at 0.01 level.
+The coefficient of determination $(R^2 = 0.5667)$ indicates a 56% possibility of government effectiveness explaining the variations in FDI inflows.
+The coefficients for Government effectiveness, availability of natural resources and labour force (46.1511, P = 0.560;0.1113, P = 0.965 and 0.0136, P = 0.535 respectively) were positive and non-significant but those of Imports (0.0671, $P \le 0.01$) were positive and significant.
+Exports produced (-0.0067, P = 0.772) negative and non-significant coefficients.
 Therefore, we conclude that government effectiveness in the presence of natural resources, adequate labour force, exports and imports has the ability of influencing the flow of foreign direct investments positively and significantly.
 Equation 3 was consequently fitted.